Is It Fair to Dismiss an Employee for Starting an Illegal Strike Without Notice?

 KK!HR

 Yes, this dismissal can be justified.
-When challenged in court, try to put up the loss caused to the company also, both direct and indirect.
+When challenged in court, try to present the loss caused to the company, both direct and indirect.
 The leadership role played by the dismissed worker has to be portrayed before the court.
 Leading an illegal strike is an unpardonable misconduct.
-You have a good case.
+You have a strong case.

 srivastavacmlal